Learning in Games with Cumulative Prospect Theoretic Preferences: No-regret learning and CPT correlated equilibrium

 \citet{hart2000simple} cast the repeated game with stage game $\Gamma$ in the above setup as a two player repeated game where player $i$ is the row player and the opponents together form the column player.
 Let $\vec x(\hat a_i,\hat a_{-i})$ be the vector payoff when player $i$ plays action $\hat a_i$ and the others play $\hat a_{-i}$, with components given by

 for all $a_i,\tilde a_i \in A_i, a_i \neq \tilde a_i$.
-Under EUT, the average vector payoff of the row player corresponds to the regret of player $i$ (see Equation~\ref{eq: EUT_regret_avg}). \citet{hart2000simple} show that the negative orthant is approachable for the row player and hence player $i$ has a no-regret learning strategy.
-Under CPT, if the average vector payoffs were to match with player $i$'s regrets, then the vector payoffs for the row player at step $t$ turn out to depend on the empirical distribution of action play up to step $t$.
-Indeed, the component corresponding to the pair $(a_i, \tilde a_i)$ of the vector payoff for the row player at step $t$ when player $i$ plays action $\hat a_i$ and the others play $\hat a_{-i}$ should match the difference
+Under EUT, the average vector payoff of the row player corresponds to the regret of player $i$ (see equation~\ref{eq: EUT_regret_avg}). \citet{hart2000simple} show that the nonpositive orthant is approachable for the row player and hence player $i$ has a no-regret learning strategy.
+Under CPT, if the average vector payoffs were to match the regrets of player $i$, then the vector payoffs for the row player at step $t$ would need to depend on the empirical distribution of action play up to step $t$.
+Indeed, the component corresponding to the pair $(a_i, \tilde a_i)$ of the vector payoff for the row player at step $t$ when player $i$ plays action $\hat a_i$ and the others play $\hat a_{-i}$ would need to match the difference

-And this difference depends on the empirical distribution of action play up to step $t$, and hence in general changes with $t$.
+This difference depends on the empirical distribution of action play up to step $t$, and hence in general changes with $t$.
+This suggests that there might be difficulties in adapting the approach of \citet{hart2000simple} to study no-regret learning strategies under CPT.

-The following example shows that under CPT, approachability of the nonnegative orthant need not hold.
-Blackwell's sufficiency condition \cite[Section 2]{blackwell1956} therefore does not hold with such state dependent payoffs.
+The following example shows that under CPT approachability of the nonpositive orthant need not hold.
 In other words, it can happen under CPT that at least one of the players does not have a no-regret learning strategy.